segmentio/segment-docs/src/protocols/apis-and-extensions.md

 ## Google Sheets Tracking Plan Uploader

 Thousands of Segment customers have used Google Sheets to build Tracking Plans.
 We created the following template to help you draft a Tracking Plan and easily upload that Tracking Plan to Segment.
-Keep in mind that uploading changes from Google Sheets will overwrite any changes made within the Segment UI.
+Keep in mind that uploading changes from Google Sheets will overwrite any changes made in the Segment UI.

 [Link to Tracking Plan Google Sheets template](https://docs.google.com/spreadsheets/u/1/d/1ZHGfNrCxBQbEyevmVxNoU0DGjb8cJMro1iwIRZLWjPw/copy) (Feel free to make a copy!)